I’ve been getting a lot of emails asking me about my switch to the Thesis theme for the SPI blog.

 You don’t need it.

-Remember, I didn’t make the switch to Thesis (full disclosure – I earn a commission if you purchase) until just a couple of weeks ago, and up until then the blog has still grown massively and I’ve still been able to accomplish a lot.
+Remember, I didn’t make the switch to Thesis until just a couple of weeks ago, and up until then the blog has still grown massively and I’ve still been able to accomplish a lot.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 But, Thesis has obviously helped me a lot, and if I had to do it all over again I’d start with this framework (and there are other frameworks you can choose from too, in case you’re not a Thesis fan) and go from there.